-Employment (total) is the most accurate and up to date measure of the total number of people employed in the Tasmania.
+Employment (total) is the most accurate and up to date measure of the total number of people employed in Tasmania.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Tasmania regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in Tasmania regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Tasmania's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Tasmania's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.

 To see how employment is distributed across the area, see the Employment locations section and to see where people come from to work in these industries, these data should be viewed in conjunction with Workers place of residence by industry data.

 More granular sub-categories for each industry sector are available in the Employment by industry (Census) counts.
 While Census figures undercount employment they do provide a more detailed picture of the specific industries operating in the area.

 |Employment (total) by industry|

 |Agriculture, Forestry and Fishing||15,436||5.5||5.5||13,498||5.6||5.6||+1,938|